Some parts of the Happy Valley web site have moved to the Bollington Town Council web site.

 Bollington on Social Media

 There are several very active pages on Facebook.
-Many members of the community have Facebook, Twitter or WhatsApp pages.
+Many members of the community have Facebook, Twitter and WhatsApp pages.

 Bollington on YouTube